Friday, March 4, 2011

 76. Mortonagrion aborense (Laidlaw, 1914)

-Habitat: Forested upland streams and ponds
+Habitat: Forested Streams and Ponds

-The male
+The Male

 As it is a tiny species, it is often easy to overlook.
 However, its bright blue/green stripes on its thorax and the blue end segments, help it to stand out.
 It also has distinctive markings along the abdomen.
+Here is a male I saw at Phu Kradeung NP, which has green hues to the thorax.
+Note that the blue section near the appendages can vary slightly as it ages.

 This male I saw at Nam Nao NP is probably only a few hours old.
 However, you can still make out the thoracic markings.

-The female
+The Female

 Though I have spotted the male fairly frequently, the female I have only seen on a small number of occasions.
 It is similar to the male, but lighter in colour and the markings on the abdomen are slightly different.
 Like many species, the female changes colour as it ages, from reddish to blue.